 From India, Pune

-in my opinion the wages under the new codes are stupid.
-Currently all emoluments as per contract of employment are part of wages.
-But when the Codes are enforced, it will depend upon certain other allowances.
-Interestingly, an employee getting overtime wages in the last month will get more gratuity because overtime is also one of the allowances the 50% of which will also be added to the basic wages.
-Similarly, in the case of an establishment which does not restrict the contribution towards EPF at the threshold limit (of Rs 15000) will have to consider that also as part of wages for all contributions including gratuity and also PF (!!)
+In my opinion, the wages under the new codes are concerning.
+Currently, all emoluments as per the contract of employment are considered part of wages.
+However, when the Codes are enforced, it will depend on certain other allowances.
+Interestingly, an employee receiving overtime wages in the last month will receive higher gratuity because overtime is also considered one of the allowances, 50% of which will be added to the basic wages.
+Similarly, in cases where an establishment does not limit the contribution towards EPF at the threshold of Rs 15,000, it must also be included as part of wages for all contributions, including gratuity and PF.

-It is surprising that after putting a lot of investments in Codes the result is an empty bottle!!
-Even the sensitive issues like gratuity eligibility for an employee who has put in 4 years and 240/190 days has not been addressed in the SS Code.
-The code is just a copy and paste of what are there in the separate legislations as it is available currently.
-Yes, the Wage Code covers all employees irrespective of salary ceiling of Rs 24000.
-Similarly, 300 persons are required to make the employer liable to have Standing Orders.
-This is 50 in many states and 100 as per the principal Act.
-Chapter VB of the ID Act which mandates approval from the government to close down a unit employing 100 workers have been made applicable to establishments employing only 300 workers.
-Actually, these could have been achieved by means of an amendment also!!
+It is surprising that after significant investments in the Codes, the outcome seems lacking.
+Even sensitive issues like gratuity eligibility for employees with 4 years and 240/190 days of service have not been addressed in the SS Code.
+The code appears to be a mere replication of existing separate legislations.
+The Wage Code covers all employees regardless of the salary ceiling of Rs 24,000.
+Additionally, 300 persons are required to make the employer liable to have Standing Orders, a number that differs in various states and is 100 as per the principal Act.
+Chapter VB of the ID Act, which necessitates government approval to close down a unit employing 100 workers, has been extended to establishments employing only 300 workers.
+These changes could have been implemented through amendments as well.

 From India, Kannur

-So, if we look at the definition, it is clearly mentioned that the term wages does not include HRA or any other allowances payable to an employee.
-Hence, it can be construed that only Basic and Dearness Allowance will form wages as per the Act and gratuity to be calculated only on that.
-This is what is being followed in all the companies to my knowledge goes.
+Therefore, based on this definition, it is evident that wages do not encompass HRA or any other allowances paid to an employee.
+Consequently, it can be inferred that only Basic and Dearness Allowance will constitute wages as per the Act, and gratuity should be calculated solely based on these components.
+This practice appears to be consistent across all companies to the best of my knowledge.

-However, the term wages is defined under the Labor Codes totally different manner which shall be invoked as and when the codes are implemented by the respective states.
+However, the term "wages" is defined differently under the Labor Codes, which will come into effect once implemented by the respective states.

 Regards,